Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 8:00 -11:00 am- Have breakfast.
 Tracadero Beach Resort's breakfast hours are from 8 am to 11 am.
 Traditional Dominican Breakfast to try- Mangú (matched plantains.)

-3:00 pm- Grab some lunch!
+3:00 pm- Grab some alfreco lunch with sea views!
 Try the Pizza spot at Tracadero.

 5:00-7:00 pm- Head to Bayahibe Beach for beach time, or return to the hotel and enjoy the spectacular sunset while sipping cocktails.
 Tracadero Beach Resort doesn't have a beachfront area; it overlooks the open Caribbean Sea with available stairs for jumping into the sea.
 I recommend using one of the many pools if traveling with kids.